BibliothecaDAO/master-scroll/docs/game/realms.md

 # Realms
 ---

-> Realm Lords are the landowners of this world; they are the primary productive asset that keeps injecting liquidity into this ever-expanding Lootverse.
-They go to war, form allegiances (and break them) over fighting over scarce resources.
+> Realm Lords are the landowners of this world; they are the primary productive asset that keeps injecting liquidity into this ever-expanding world.
+They go to war, form allegiances (and break them) when fighting over scarce Resources.

 ## Origin

-The 8000 Realms were procedurally generated as black and white SVG files, but have since then begun their transition into higher-fidelity renders using height maps.
+The 8000 Realms were procedurally generated as black and white SVG files, but have since then begun their transition into high-fidelity 3D renders using height maps.

 ![alt](/img/game/realms-low-fid.png)